Selection of the type of probing signal in order to improve the range of the radar system

 end;

-1. tactical and technical characteristics
+1. Tactical and technical characteristics

-Load the radar system objects:
+Download the RADAR system objects:

 waveform,antenna,radiator,collector,transmitter,receiver,sensormotion = BasicMonostaticRadarExampleData();

-New Requirements
+New requirements

-Once the radar is deployed, we will add 2 new requirements:
+After the radar is deployed, we will add 2 new requirements:

-2. Target fluctuation model: "Swerling-2"
+- The goal fluctuation model: "Swerling-2"

 prop_speed = radiator.PropagationSpeed; # скорость распространения